 Plan B: In addition to coursework, a three-credit essay is required with registration in the department's Essay course..

 Plan C: Coursework only.
 The essay or thesis is not required for this plan; however, a department may require a final comprehensive examination.
 Students should consult an advisor for details.

 These requirements vary slightly depending on the department and major curriculum; students should see the degree programs outlined in the following pages for specific information.

 COURSE REQUIREMENTS: At least twenty-four credits must be taken in residence.
 At least six credits in the major field, in addition to the essay or thesis, must be in courses open only to graduate students (7000 and above).

 Master of Fine Arts Degree Requirements

-In the Master of Fine Arts degree programs, the minimum requirement includes fifty-four to sixty graduate credits plus a final project completed under Plans B or C as follows:
+In the Master of Fine Arts degree programs, the minimum requirement is sixty graduate credits under Plans A or C as follows:

 All M.F.A. degree requirements must be completed within three years.

 Doctoral Degree Requirements